cc-ai/FloodDatasets-ClimateScience/coastal-flooding/Readme.md

 The simulated coastal flood maps are provided in `/network/tmp1/ccai/climate-data/coastalflood_NorthAmerica`.
 It contains inundation maps in year 2050 and 2100 under RCP 2.6 (extreme cut policy) and RCP 8.5 (business as usual).

 Note:The geotiff file pixels have values >=0.
 When somewhere is not flooded it is indicated by value 0.
 For the visualization purposes, the pixels with 0 values as well as pixels inside the water bodies should be eliminated by the frontend developers.
 The 0 could have been replaced with NaN which would make the visualization easier while would increase the files size.
-Due to current storage limits(2020/5), we should have kept the coastal flood data around 10GB so pixels not flooded are denoted by 0.
+Due to current storage limits(2020/5), we should have kept the coastal flood data around 10GB so pixels that are not flooded are denoted by 0.

 ## Coastal flood maps with uncertainty (need to be updated)